grscheller/scheller-linux-archive/README.md

 * I put these in my ~/bin directory.

 ### 2. [fpinscala](fpinscala/)
-* Scala project where I work through the exercises in the book<br>
-  "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.
+* Scala project where I work through the exercises in the book "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.
-* The book is more about learning Functional Programming than the<br>
-  Scala language per say.
+* The book is more about learning Functional Programming than the Scala language per say.
 * In this project I try to do both.